Jimmy Lin: Career

 Lin's career as an actor and singer was momentarily postponed by his compulsory military service and upon his return, he was overshadowed by many newcomers.
-Despite the difficulties Lin faced in re-entering showbiz, he worked hard and even set up his own company, Jimmy Creative, which produced his recent 5 albums under the music label "Forward".
-The most noteworthy album was "Scarecrow" (稻草人)(1999), which contained a song of the same title.
+Despite the difficulties Lin faced in re-entering showbiz, he worked hard and even set up his own company, Jimmy Creative, which produced his recent 5 albums under Forward music label.
+The most noteworthy album was 1999 album Scarecrow (稻草人), which contained a song of the same title.

 In 1997, Lin decided to realize his dream of car racing.
 In one of the races that year, he encountered a crash which nearly cost him his life.
 Seconds after limping out of the wreck, the car exploded.
 The only reminder of the accident now is a few metal plates in the foot that was crushed.
 Despite the accident, Lin did not give up on racing, and constantly strove to better himself.
 With regard to this, he often says, "When I race, I am not racing against others, but against myself."
 Today, Lin is one of the top 10 rally racers in Mainland China.
 In 2005, he signed a contract with Hong He, the top team in China, as a racer.
 He trained under top racing coach Ma Jun Kun.
 Lin hopes to become a Formula 3 racer someday, and become a full-time professional racer.
-In 2005 he and two friends founded the Ping Tzuo Racing Advisory Company at the ZhuHai International Circuit.
+In 2005 he and two friends founded the Ping Tzuo Racing Advisory Company at the Zhuhai International Circuit.
 On 23 October 2005, Lin hosted the first "Jimmy Cup", a racing event where mainly male celebrities race.
 The event's aim was to increase the awareness of traffic safety to the masses and to promote the love of car racing.
 In 2006 he formed the Jimmy Lin Rally Team to compete in the China Rally Championship.
 His team won Overall 3rd place in the 2006 China Rally Championship.
 On 26 October 2008 he was formally inducted into the China F1 TianRong Powerboat Racing team in Shenzhen, China.
 He will train with the team in 2009/2010 in order to get his F1 powerboat racing license.